-Deborah O’Donoghue is a British-Irish writer who has lived in the UK, France and Belgium.
+Deborah O’Donoghue is a reporter at Travel Tomorrow.
+This British-Irish writer lived in the UK and France before moving to Belgium.
 She has travelled all over the world and worked in car body repairs, in the best fish ‘n’ chip shop in Brighton, and been a gopher in a comedy club, as well as a teacher.
 She’s a past winner of the Commonwealth Broadcasting Association Short Story Prize.
 Her début novel, Sea of Bones, was published by Legend Press in 2019 and comes out in Germany in 2021.
-Follow Deborah on Twitter and Instagram.
+You can follow Deborah on X and Instagram.

 Jordan has distanced its tourism sector from the deadly war raging in next-door Israel.
 As deadly war and a state of emergency rage in Israel, many […]